 The Covid-19 pandemic has brought disruption to pupils’ education throughout the country.
-At Oakwood, during the Summer Term 2020 the school remained open for the children of critical workers and we were proud to play our part in supporting their vital work during term time and throughout the holidays.
+At Oakwood, during the Summer Term 2020, the school remained open for the children of critical workers and we were proud to play our part in supporting their vital work during term time and throughout the holidays.
 The school reopened to early years children, Year 1 and Year 6 as soon as the government allowed this, and we were delighted to safely open the school to all pupils for the final three weeks of term.
 The school was open to all pupils throughout the Michaelmas term.
-During the 2020 lockdown the majority of our pupils became home learners and this has been the case again during the Spring Term 2021.
+During the 2020 lockdown the majority of our pupils became home learners and this was the case again during much of the Spring Term 2021 until we reopened to all pupils Monday 8th March.

 From the outset, our goal has been to ensure that, to the best of our ability, the childrens' learning remains engaging and varied so that pupils can continue to make progress and parents feel supported.
 A substantial number of lessons are taught live via ‘Google Meet’ and, where practicable, lessons follow the main school timetable including core English, maths and science lessons but also encouraging creativity through art, drama, music and food tech and exploration and project work in humanities.
 Children at home and those in school follow the same timetable and are thus able to see one another frequently on screen and feel part of the whole school community.